rgfaber/rgfaber/README.md

 - 👋 Hi, I’m @rgfaber
 - 👀 I’m interested in history, arts, the universe, physics, mathematics, music and much more
 - 🌱 I’m currently learning Polish, Elixir, Elm, Phoenix Framework and GoLang,
-- 💞️ I’m looking to collaborate on a platform for HAM Radio Amateurs, we'll be using erlang/elixir/phoenix/nerves.
+- 💞️ I’m looking to collaborate on a platform for HAM Radio Amateurs [Logatron Master](https://github.com/rgfaber/logatron-io)
 - 📫 How to reach me: twitter or SSB